Hilya: A key hilye in poetry: Hilye-i Şerif

 Hilye-i Şerif ("The Noble Description", 1598–1599) by Mehmet Hakani, consisting of 712 verses, lists Muhammad's features as reported by Ali (see quotation in the Origins section above), then comments on each of them in 12-20 verses.
 Although some have found it to be of not great poetic merit, it was popular due to its subject matter.
-The poem is significant for having established the genre of hilye.
-Later hilye writers such as Cevri, Nesati and Nafihi have praised Hakani and stated that they were following in his footsteps.
+The poem is significant for having established the genre of ḥilya.
+Later ḥilya writers such as Cevri, Nesati and Nafihi have praised Hakani and stated that they were following in his footsteps.
 The poem contains several themes detailed below that underscore the importance of reading and writing about the attributes of Muhammad.

-In his hilye, Hakani mentions the following hadith, which he attributes to Ali: A short time before Muhammad's death, when his crying daughter Fatima said to him: "Ya Rasul-Allah, I will not be able to see your face any more!"
+In his ḥilya, Hakani mentions the following hadith, which he attributes to Ali: A short time before Muhammad's death, when his crying daughter Fatima said to him: "Ya Rasul-Allah, I will not be able to see your face any more!"
 Muhammad commanded, "Ya Ali, write down my appearance, for seeing my qualities is like seeing myself."
 The origin of this hadith is not known.
-Although probably apocryphal, it has had a fundamental effect on the development of the hilye genre.
-This hadith has been repeated by most other hilye writers.
+Although probably apocryphal, it has had a fundamental effect on the development of the ḥilya genre.
+This hadith has been repeated by most other ḥilya writers.

 Hakani states another hadith, also attributed to Ali.
 This hadith of unknown origin is said to have been in circulation since the 9th century but is not found in the reliable hadith collections.
-Repeated in other hilyes after Hakani's, this hadith has been influential in the establishment of the genre.:
+Repeated in other ḥilān after Hakani's, this hadith has been influential in the establishment of the genre.:

-Hakani's hilye includes a story about a poor man coming to the Abbasid Caliph Harun al-Rashid and presenting him a piece of paper on which Muhammad's hilye is written.
+Hakani's ḥilya includes a story about a poor man coming to the Abbasid Caliph Harun al-Rashid and presenting him a piece of paper on which Muhammad's ḥilya is written.
 Al-Rashid is so delighted to see this that he regales the dervish and rewards him with sacs of jewelry.
 At night, he sees Muhammad in his dream.
 Muhammad says to him "you received and honored this poor man, so I will make you happy.
-God gave me the good news that whoever looks at my hilye and gets delight from it, presses it to his chest and protects it like his life, will be protected from hellfires on Doomsday; he will not suffer in this world nor in the other.
+God gave me the good news that whoever looks at my ḥilya and gets delight from it, presses it to his chest and protects it like his life, will be protected from hellfires on Doomsday; he will not suffer in this world nor in the other.
 You will be worthy of the sight of my face, and even more, of my holy lights."

-It has become customary for other hilye authors that followed Hakani to mention in the introduction of their hilye (called havas-i hilye) the hadith that seeing Muhammad in one's dream is the same as seeing him.
+It has become customary for other ḥilya authors that followed Hakani to mention in the introduction of their ḥilya (called havas-i hilye) the hadith that seeing Muhammad in one's dream is the same as seeing him.
 The Harun Al-Rashid story has also been mentioned frequently by other authors as well.
-These elements from Hakani's hilye have established the belief that reading and writing hilyes protects the person from all trouble, in this world as well as the next.
+These elements from Hakani's ḥilya have established the belief that reading and writing ḥilān protects the person from all trouble, in this world as well as the next.